 If you have any further questions, please contact us.
-You can call us at (202) 776-0200 and ask for Stakeholder Engagement.
+You can call us at (202) 776-0200 and ask for the User Support team.
 You can also send an email to the outreach team.
 If you are a reporter, please send your questions to Media Requests.
 Please be sure to include your name, affiliation, and the best way for us to contact you.

 A1: Universal service is the principle that all Americans should have access to a baseline level of telecommunications services.
 This principle is the cornerstone of the Communications Act of 1934, which established universal service in legislation and also created the Federal Communications Commission (FCC).
 Since that time, universal service policies have helped make telephone service ubiquitous, even in rural areas.
 The Telecommunications Act of 1996 (1996 Telecom Act) expanded the scope of universal service to include increased, affordable access to both telecommunications and advanced services, such as high-speed Internet, for all consumers.
 More specifically, the law adopted explicit goals to guide the implementation of universal service policies.
 These goals include: